-The Southwest Florida Connect line, powered by 211, is staffed 24 hours a day, 7 days a week.
-United Way has trained assessors that are available during regular business hours to complete Coordinated Assessments and add clients to the Connection List.
-On weekends and after hours, Abuse Counseling and Treatment (ACT) receives client calls, screens for DV needs, and maintains a list of clients.
+The Coordinated Entry line is staffed during business hours 5 days a week.
+Lee County has trained assessors that are available to complete Coordinated Assessments and add clients to the Connection List.
 Clients who call after hours seeking assessment for permanent housing resources will be logged and called back as soon as assessors are available.